 - You're a student with no income or credit history yet

-Where a co-signer won't save you is when you've got problems stacked on top of each other — eviction history, criminal record, and weak income all at once.
-The co-signer patches one hole, but the landlord can still see the others.
-I've had to have that honest conversation with clients, and it's a hard one.
-But wasting a co-signer's hard inquiry on an application that's going to get denied anyway doesn't help anyone.
+A co-signer won't save you if you've got eviction history, a criminal record, and weak income all at once.
+They patch one hole — the landlord can still see the others.
+Wasting a co-signer's hard inquiry on an application that's going to get denied anyway doesn't help anyone.

 What a co-signer needs to qualify

-Most landlords I work with expect a co-signer to have at least a 700 score.
-Think about it from the landlord's perspective — a co-signer with a 620 doesn't actually reassure them that someone will cover rent in an emergency.
-You need someone who demonstrably handles money well.
-The whole point is risk reduction, and that requires real financial reliability on the co-signer's side.
+Most landlords expect a co-signer to have at least a 700 score.
+A co-signer with a 620 doesn't actually reassure anyone.
+You need someone who demonstrably handles money well — the whole point is risk reduction, and that requires real financial reliability on their side.

 Sufficient income